ouyrp/KZWFoundationSwift/README.md

 ## License

-KZWFoundationSwfit is available under the MIT license.
+KZWFoundationSwift is available under the MIT license.
 See the LICENSE file for more info.